tangjian234/Web_django/Note/ML_Name_Nationality.md

 #### IO :

 1. I/Output and visualize Result
    1. Statistical percentage.

+- [ ] Good input/output UI :
+  - [ ] Give a webpage : provide the statistic of the name in the webpage.
+    - [ ] Web link :
+  - [ ] Scan the Chinese name

 ##### Input

+- Input name , display the nationality:

 ##### Output